benbeiers/data-blog/content/post/putt-for-dough?/index.md

 As an initial test, I've checked the correlation coefficient of each SG variable.
 SG approach had the strongest individual correlation, followed closely by SG off the tee, with SG putting third and SG around the greens last.
 This initial test suggested that approach could matter more than off-the-tee, but still showed that ball-striking is more closely correlated to earnings than short game.

 The best way to understand why pro golfers view distance as so important is to build a model, inputting skills, that outputs expected earnings.
-So, I started off by narrowing down the full PGA data with outliers removed to only include skill data and money, setting all NA's to zero.
+So, I started off by narrowing down the full PGA data with outliers removed to only include skill data and money, setting all NAs to zero.
 I also split this into response, and explanatory variables.

 ```r
 skillData <- noOutlierPGAData[, !names(pgaData) %in% c("Top.10", "Wins",